sqonk/phext-datakit/docs/api/Importer.md

 In the cases were the CSV has no column headers then the supplied array will be in simple sequential order.

 - **string** $filePath Path or URL to the CSV file.
-- **?list<string>** $headers When `TRUE`, will take the first row as the headers.
+- **list<string>|bool** $headers When `TRUE`, will take the first row as the headers.
 When an array is supplied then the array will be used as the column headers.
 Passing `FALSE` or any other value will result in sequential column headers.
 - **int** $skipRows Skip over a specified number of rows at the start.
 Defaults to 0.